 Unfortunately, on Sunday, August 2, 2009, the day after his 19th birthday, an unimaginable tragedy happened.
 Michael was in the wrong car on the wrong road at the wrong time.
 On an otherwise quiet Sunday morning, Michael died in a car accident – he was gone from our lives, but not from our hearts.

 In order to make sense of his tragic and untimely death, we decided to start a foundation in Michael’s honor – the Michael T. McCormick, Jr. Memorial Foundation, Inc. – was formed to help deserving students and families to pay for education or anything else that they may need.
-To date, we have given out over $150,000.00 in scholarships and donations.
+To date, we have given out over $10,000.00 in scholarships and donations, and we plan to continue doing good work in Michael memory for as long as we can.

 We love you Michael, keep smiling down on all of us!!!